andrewldesousa/andrewldesousa.github.io/_posts/2020-02-09-linear-algebra-for-ml.md

 where $$A$$ is the matrix, $$x$$ is the input vector, and $$b$$ is the solution vector.
 This mapping of $$x$$ to $$b$$ through application of $$A$$ is called a Linear transformation.
 A linear transformation in Linear Algebra occurs whenever you apply a linear system to an object (an object can be a vector, matrix, or tensor).
 The image of a linear transformation is $$b$$, the output of applying $$A$$ to $$x$$.

 ## Matrix operations
-Matrix operations, which don't require exceptional mathmatical abilties to understand, are probably the most important thing to understand in Linear Algebra.

 Now that we've laid out the foundation to Linear Algebra, let's describe how operations among objects like matrices and vectors occur.
 Like normal operations between scalar values, matrices can be added, multiplied, inverted (though not all can be inverted), and exponentiated.
+Matrix operations are probably the most important thing to understand in Linear Algebra.

 For addition, matrices must be the same size.
 The sum of two matrices is just another matrix with entries equal to the sum of the corresponding entries of the operands (the matrices being added).

 For multiplication, the constraint is that the number of columns of the first matrix must be equal to the number of rows in the second matrix.
 A great resource to see how multiplication works: http://matrixmultiplication.xyz/.

+Another way to think of it is as the multiplication of the a matrix with each column of the other matrix.
+For example:

+$$
+AB = \begin{bmatrix}Ab_1 & Ab_2 & ... & Ab_n \\ \end{bmatrix}
+$$